-The Wget command is a powerful utility in Linux that allows users to download files from the internet.
-Understanding how to use this command can greatly enhance your productivity and efficiency when working with Linux systems.
+• Wget is a command-line utility in Linux that allows users to download files and web pages from the internet.

 Breaking Down the Wget Command Syntax